sursh/travel-clothes/README.md

 "i’m basically head to toe @thisisADAY when i travel. particularly love the **up in the air jacket**" -Tracy

+"[The Red-Eye Wrap](https://www.betabrand.com/womens-black-red-eye-travel-wrap-cardigan) as a warm layer for overnight flights.
+It does get bulky so it’s not super flattering for normal sweater weather - but its my go to for international flights because of the huge zipper pockets inside it for passports etc and the long sleeves + eye/ear covering part let me sleep even more comfortably with an eye mask and ear plugs on" -L

 ## Underwear & Bras

 "I do a racerback bra with front hook so I can unlatch during longer flights." -Christina

+"I got these [Bra-lellujah Bralettes](https://www.spanx.com/shops/new/bra-llelujah-bralette) recommended in a Slack I’m in and have now bought five of them.
+They are perfect for everyday wear but ESPECIALLY GREAT for plane travel" -L

 ## Shoes & Socks